 If you’ve packed a fragile vase, and it spends hours in the back of a truck heading up the coast, then the constant vibrations of the truck might weaken the porcelain or glass.

-If you’re looking for an alternative ‘filler’ for your package, scrunched up paper or newspaper is an option.
+If you’re looking for an alternative ‘filler’ for your package, scrunched up paper or newspaper is a sustainable packaging solution.

 Or, if you’ve got time, you can also shred or cut it up to help cushion your products and hold them in place while in transit.

-Paper is fully compostable and recyclable, which is great, but one downside of using crumpled paper is that it can sometimes be messy and a bit expensive.
+Paper is fully compostable and recyclable, which is great.
+However, one downside of using crumpled paper is that it can sometimes be messy and a bit expensive.

 If you live near a newsagent, or a cafe that offers the daily newspapers, it could be worth setting up an arrangement where you collect their used papers in the evenings.

-We don’t mean to bang on about it, but the more fragile your items, the more care you need to take when wrapping them for shipping.
+We don’t mean to bang on about it when it comes to packaging for small businesses, but the more fragile your items, the more care you need to take when wrapping them for shipping.

-Here are two methods for keeping those very delicate items safe.
+Here are two packaging solutions for keeping those very delicate items safe:

-One answer is to suspend a fragile item inside the box.
+One packaging solution is to suspend a fragile item inside the box.
 This means propping up your product in-between corner blocks or end caps.